ShiftSoftware/ShiftFrameworkDocs/docs/project-setup/shared-project/dtos.md

     **`base(5)`** is setting the minimum length of the Hash ID.
     This will change the IDs to random looking strings like (**`0W8y9`**, **`GVApJ`**) by using [**Hashids.net**](https://www.nuget.org/packages/Hashids.net) under the hood.

+Make sure that if you need to obfesucate a specific ID, you have to apply the hash attribute to that ID in every DTO using it, whether as a primary or foriegn key.

 ## Shift Entity Key And Name
 There are certain features in the Framework that require you to specify a Key and Name property for entities and subsequently their DTOs.